sajjadGG/book-python/advanced/decorators/about.rst

 Rationale
 =========
-.. versionadded:: 2.4
-    :pep:`318` -- Decorators for Functions and Methods
+* Since Python 2.4: :pep:`318` -- Decorators for Functions and Methods

 * Decorator is an object, which takes another object as it's argument
 * Decorators can: